 Another important flag of the Karave is known as the ‘Manampitiya Banner’, since it was discovered in the Tamankaduwa area.

-The above photograph shows the Manampitiya Banner from the private collection of Mrs. M. G. Fernando, the author of the book ”Sri Lanka Flags – Unique Memorials of Heraldry”, 1980.
+The image on left shows the Manampitiya Banner from the private collection of Mrs. M. G. Fernando, the author of the book ”Sri Lanka Flags – Unique Memorials of Heraldry”, 1980.
 The banner has been faithfully reproduced from the original found in Manampitiya, by a local artist A. Albert Appuhamy.
 The flag is listed as No 9 in Mrs. M. G. Fernando’s book on Sri Lankan flags.